guptam/kylo-docs-test/FeedLineage.rst

   - "FTPDatasource"
   - "HBaseDatasource"
   - "HTTPDatasource"
   - "DatabaseDatasource"

-Refer to the datasource-definitions.json file for more details
+Refer to the datasource-definitions.json file for more details.

 Registering Datasources with a Template
 =======================================